 Room occupants are exposed to VOC in buildings due to emissions from building products.
 Generally, the substances are absorbed during breathing (by inhalation).
-Health-related evaluation of a building product is based on the indoor air concentrations of volatile organic compounds emitted from that product.
+Health-related evaluation of a building product is based on the indoor air concentrations of volatile organic compounds emitted from that building product.
 The evaluation cannot be carried out using only the area-specific emissions rates of the building product as determined in test chamber measurements according to the AgBB evaluation scheme.
 It is necessary to additionally consider the indoor air situation likely to be encountered under practical conditions.
-The exposure scenario creates the link between product emission and concentration in indoor air.
-Thus, the evaluation must consider the emissions from the product, the size of the room, the air change rate and the emitting surface area of the building product to be installed in the room.
+The exposure scenario creates the link between building product emission and concentration in indoor air.
+Thus, the evaluation must consider the emissions from the building product, the size of the room, the air change rate and the emitting surface area of the building product to be installed in the room.

-In order to consider both energy and air quality aspects sufficiently, the health-related assessment in the AgBB evaluation scheme applies for a minimum air change rate of 0.5/h.
+In order to take sufficient account of both the energy properties of a building and the air quality aspects, the health-related assessment in the AgBB evaluation scheme applies for a minimum air change rate of 0.5/h.
 This air change rate also applies for the reference room according to EN 16516.
 The air change rate of 0.5/h defined in the AgBB evaluation scheme presupposes regular (several times during the day) ventilation if no ventilation system exists.
 This is necessary to prevent harmful consequences in terms of hygiene.
 Increased intensive airing by the occupants is necessary and especially after the introduction of new materials (e.g. during renovation).
 Furthermore, in low energy buildings, the aim must be to consistently use low-emission building products and other materials for indoor use.

 The AgBB requirements also must consider as broad a range of building types and uses as possible.
 Since most of the building stock in Germany still consists of energy-inefficient old buildings, the requirements must consider the different air change rates in these buildings.
-From the perspective of indoor air quality, an air change rate of 0.5/h remains the minimum air change rate target for all buildings, both old and new.
-It is therefore deemed to be an appropriate basis for the calculations in connection with an evaluation of test chamber emission results.
+From the perspective of indoor air quality, an air change rate of 0.5/h remains the minimum air change rate target for all buildings, both old and new and is an appropriate basis for the calculations in connection with an evaluation of test chamber emission results.

-Equation (1) describes the indoor air concentration C, resulting from a building product, as a function of the area-specific emissions rate $E_a \left[\mu g/(m^2 h)\right]$ of the product, the air change rate n [h-1] in the room considered and the ratio of product surface area A [m2] to the room volume V [m3].
+Equation (1) describes the indoor air concentration C, resulting from a building product, as a function of the area-specific emissions rate $E_a$ [μg/(m2 h)] of the building product, the air change rate n [h-1] in the room considered and the ratio of product surface area A [m2] to the room volume V [m3].
 Parameters n, A and V can be combined into the new parameter q [m3/(h m2)] called the area-specific air change rate.